Pervez Khattak says no threat from PDM agitation

 NOWSHERA: Federal Minister for Defence Pervez Khattak said on Friday there was no threat to the Pakistan Tehreek-e-Insaf (PTI) government from the opposition’s Pakistan Democratic Movement (PDM) agitation.

+He said the opposition should not bully the government with the threat of resignations.
+“We will hold by-elections in case of resignations.
+The people have no sympathies with the opposition,” he said.

 The defence minister said Prime Minister Imran Khan enjoyed the confidence and support of the masses.
-The government had overcome the problems which he blamed on the past governments, he added.
+He said the government had overcome the problems which he blamed on the past governments.